cowrie/cowrie/docs/systemd/README.rst

 NOTE: untested

-* Copy the file `systemd/system/cowrie.socket` to `/etc/systemd/system`
+* Copy the file `docs/systemd/system/cowrie.socket` to `/etc/systemd/system`

-* Copy the file `systemd/system/cowrie.service` to `/etc/systemd/system`
+* Copy the file `docs/systemd/system/cowrie.service` to `/etc/systemd/system`

+* Examine `/etc/systemd/system/cowrie.server` and ensure the paths are correct for your installation if you use non-standard file system locations.

-* Modify etc/cowrie.cfg to connect to systemd:
+* Modify `etc/cowrie.cfg` to listen on ports via systemd:

     [ssh]
     listen_endpoints = systemd:domain=INET6:index=0